 For now, this issue is debatable, and the NBU warns in advance that the decision on the advisability of issuing the e-hryvnia will be made based on the results of the announced testing “and will approach this issue in a balanced manner, taking into account, in particular, the potential impact of its introduction on financial system of the state."

-It is possible that this may be due to the fact that digital money tends to leave a so-called “digital trace”, that is, data about citizens and businesses will be in full view for regulatory authorities.
+It is possible that this may be due to the fact that digital money tends to leave a so-called “digital trace”, that is, data about citizens and businesses will be at a glance for regulatory authorities.
 The National Bank emphasizes that the introduction of the e-hryvnia will contribute to an increase in the level of transparency of payments.
 This, of course, is good for preventing corruption, however, given Ukrainian realities, it can, on the contrary, strengthen it, since this situation creates potential ground for pressure on users from the very same regulatory authorities.

 In any case, the benefits of using digital money should be obvious to citizens.
 “The best results are shown by those central banks that have offered favorable conditions for using digital currency.
 Where CBDC was analogous to cash in terms of transaction anonymity, the results were better,” says Vitaly Shapran.